 Whether you rely on a digital recorder or a laptop or a ragtag collection of mismatched notebooks, you need to take good notes.
 That doesn’t just mean that your handwriting needs to be legible — though that matters too.
 It means that your notes capture the essence of what you have observed, from the words […]

-Our first-birthday binge continues today, with a third episode of Ask TON.
-(What is this all about?
-See here and here.)
+Welcome back for another installment of Ask TON.
+(Click here to see previous installments.)
 Today’s question: I’ve heard people say it’s important not to be afraid to ask “dumb” questions.
 What is your favorite “dumb” interview question when interviewing scientists?
-What has gotten you the most useful results? […]
+What has gotten you the most useful results?